Mini-symposia ESAFORM 2022

-Co-Organizers: Prof. Remko Akkerman, Prof. Emmanuelle Abisset-Chavanne, Prof. Stepan Lomov, Prof. James A. Sherwood, Dr. Pierpaolo Carlone
+Co-organiser: Prof. Remko Akkerman, Prof. Philippe Boisse, Prof. Stepan Lomov, Prof. James A. Sherwood, Dr. Luise Kärger

 Description: The use of composite materials is expanding rapidly in various fields, in particular in civil aeronautics.
 These high level applications of composite materials created a significant demand for scientific knowledge and computational tools for composite material manufacturing.
 The mechanical behavior of the composite materials in service is dominated by the fiber orientation and density.
 The forming process, in turn, determines the fiber distribution.
 Hence, not only the in-service performance (stiffness, damage, fatigue…) has to be predicted, but certainly also the complex manufacturing processes, of which there are many.
 Their knowledge and their modelling are essential for the analysis of the composite structures in service.
 Since2001 and the Liege ESAFORM conference, an annual “Composite forming processes” mini symposium gathers researchers from Europe, and also from USA, Asia and Australia, who can present their works and exchange their points of view concerning research in the field of composite forming.
 The ESAFORM conference thus became a privileged and single place for this subject.
 Experimental and numerical “benchmarks” were set up on in-plane shear properties, double dome forming and friction.
 They are discussed within the composites forming mini-symposia.
 The topics of the developed sessions concern in particular: Material characterization; Constitutive laws during forming; Forming simulations; Mesoscopic analyses; Resin injection; Permeability, Fiber suspensions, Thermoforming; Contact and friction; Benchmark efforts, Natural fibres as reinforcement, Additive manufacturing of composites.

-Description: Contributions that cover all aspects of the technology of drawing and extrusion of metals are welcomed to this mini-symposium; literature reviews, experimental and theoretical work on the mechanics and the metallurgical aspects of extrusion and drawing of various metals, FE-analysis of such processes to calculate forming parameters as well as the resulting microstructure and the mechanical properties of the products fabricated by means of drawing or extrusion.
-Technological testing and the mechanics of such test where the purpose is to collect material or processing data for describing of such processes are also included.
+Description: Contributions that cover all aspects of the technology of drawing and extrusion of metals are welcomed to this mini-symposium; literature reviews, experimental and theoretical work on the mechanics and the metallurgical aspects of extrusion and drawing of metals, FE-analysis to calculate forming parameters as well as the resulting microstructure and the mechanical properties of the products fabricated by means of drawing or extrusion.
+Analysis of defects onset and process optimization as well as technological or product testing or development of innovative processes or their variations are topic related to this mini-symposium.

 Coordinator: Prof. Bernd-Arno Behrens

-Co-Organizer: Prof. Wolfram Volk, Prof. Alexander Brosius, Prof. Hinnerk Hagenah
+Co-organiser: Prof. Wolfram Volk, Prof. Alexander Brosius, Prof. Hinnerk Hagenah, Dr. Malte Stonis

 Description: Topics covered by this minisymposium include but are not limited to: Development of new and optimization of existing forming and rolling processes; Mathematical description and parameterisation of flow, damage and fracture behaviour of new workpiece and tool materials; Mathematical description and parameterisation of friction, heat transfer and wear in forging and rolling; Development of numerical methods, formulations and algorithms for simulation of forging and rolling processes; Validation of simulation models on industrial examples; Computer-aided process control.
 Furthermore, the results of the Collaborative Research Center 1153 on Tailored Forming are presented.